7 Quick Tips for Making Your Own Wire Art

 Have you ever dabbled with wire art?
 I remember way back when in art class making little birds and sculptures from bits of wire that the telephone company had donated to the school.
-So when the ladies from the Int’l Bloggers Club (IBC) decided that this month’s challenge would be “wire,” I thought I’d see if I still had the knack and share some wire art tips with you too.
+So I thought I’d see if I still had the knack and share some wire art tips with you too.

 7 Quick Tips for Making Wire Art

 Before you start, you’ll need some reference images.
 Pick interesting pictures that have a recognizable form – silhouettes and line drawings are an excellent place to start.
 You can even turn your favorite word into wire art or try making a small spider web.
 A rough sketch or doodle works too.

 You’re welcome to right-click on Mozart and download him to practice your wire art.
 Something like a brick or a ball is not going to cut it though.
 Your wire art will end up looking like, …….. well a round circle or a big old, boring rectangle 😀